Guidance on antibiotics

 Azithromycin can be given topically or orally.
-Topical administration is one drop of 1.5% ophthalmic solution into the lower conjunctival sac of each eye, morning and evening, for 3 days.
+Topical administration involves instilling one drop of 1.5% ophthalmic solution into the lower conjunctival sac of each eye, morning and evening, for 3 days.

 Oral administration is a single dose of 20mg/kg body weight, determined by height, (maximum dose=1g) using standard height-based dosing schedules.
 These can be obtained from the International Trachoma Initiative.

 Donated azithromycin: Zithromax®

 Zithromax® is azithromycin which is donated by Pfizer for use for trachoma elimination.
 It can be obtained by national programmes from the International Trachoma Initiative.